 Our sales to customers located outside the United States are conducted primarily through subsidiaries organized under the laws of jurisdictions outside of the United States.
 For the year ended December 31, 2012, our foreign restricted subsidiaries contributed approximately 52% of our consolidated revenues.
 As of December 31, 2012, 48% of our consolidated assets, based on carrying value, were held by foreign subsidiaries.
 Our ability to meet our debt service obligations with cash from foreign subsidiaries will depend upon the results of operations of these subsidiaries and may be subject to contractual or other restrictions and other business considerations.
-In particular, to the extent our foreign subsidiaries incur additional indebtedness to expand their operations, the ability of our foreign subsidiaries may be subject to foreign withholding taxes, which would reduce the amount of funds we receive from such foreign subsidiaries.
+In particular, to the extent our foreign subsidiaries incur additional indebtedness to expand their operations, the ability of our foreign subsidiaries to provide us cash may be limited.
+In addition, dividend and interest payments to us from our foreign subsidiaries may be subject to foreign withholding taxes, which would reduce the amount of funds we receive from such foreign subsidiaries.
 Dividends and other distributions from our foreign subsidiaries may also be subject to fluctuations in currency exchange rates and restrictions on repatriation, which could further reduce the amount of funds we receive from such foreign subsidiaries.